-To recertify, you must enter your CEUs and pay the recertification fee online through your MyAHIMA account.
+To recertify, you must enter the required numbers of CEUs and pay the recertification fee online in your MyAHIMA account.
 On the last day of your recertification cycle, your account will automatically be reviewed by the system to determine if you have met all applicable recertification requirements.
-If you have met all of your recertification requirements, your cycle will roll over to the subsequent two-year recertification cycle.
+If you have met the recertification requirements, your cycle will roll over to the subsequent two-year recertification cycle.

-If you have not met all your recertification requirements at that time, your cycle will roll into the Inactive Period.
-In order to avoid penalty (including late fees and a revoked credential), recertification requirements must be met no later than the last day of your recertification cycle end date.
+If you do not meet your recertification requirements by the due date, your cycle will roll into the Inactive Period.
+To avoid penalty (including extension fees and a permanently revoked credential), recertification requirements must be met no later than the last day of your recertification cycle end date.